 Sprint expands WiMAX to six more markets, San Francisco going live on Dec.
-28thAlex Wagner - Deputy Managing Editor, News Desk
+28thAlex Wagner - Editorial Director of News and Content

 Verizon's LTE is coming some time next month, and Sprint is preparing for the occasion by beefing up their own 4G offerings.
 Folks in Los Angeles now officially have access to WiMAX coverage (ahead of schedule), as well as Sprint customers in Cincinnati, Cleveland, and Columbus, Ohio; Miami, Fla.; and Washington D.C.
 Sprint said that customers in San Francisco can expect 4G of their own on December 28th, but considering that SF has had access to WiMAX for some time now, that news isn't as exciting as it could be.
 You can check out the full press release below.